-The scope of the radiation protection program should be determined by the category of risk of radiation exposure, as described in Section 4.
+The scope of the radiation protection program should be determined by the category of risk of radiation exposure, as described in section 4 of this document.
 The scope should document the program's policy and objectives, and normally include a commitment from management to keep radiation doses ALARA and to meet other regulatory requirements.